OneBusAway/onebusaway-gtfs-modules/docs/index.md

 # onebusaway-gtfs-modules

-  We provide a Java library for reading and writing {{{https://developers.google.com/transit/gtfs} GTFS}} feeds, including database support.
+  We provide a Java library for reading and writing [ GTFS](https://developers.google.com/transit/gtfs) feeds, including database support.

   The library is broken up into a few key modules:

   * `onebusaway-gtfs` - The core library for reading and writing GTFS

-  * `onebusaway-gtfs-hibernate` - Support for {{{http://www.hibernate.org/}Hibernate}} database persistence of GTFS data
+  * `onebusaway-gtfs-hibernate` - Support for [Hibernate](http://www.hibernate.org/) database persistence of GTFS data

-  * `onebusaway-gtfs-hibernate-cli` - Command-line utilty for loading GTFS feeds into a database - see {{{./onebusaway-gtfs-hibernate-cli.html}the full documentation}}.
+  * `onebusaway-gtfs-hibernate-cli` - Command-line utilty for loading GTFS feeds into a database - see [the full documentation](./onebusaway-gtfs-hibernate-cli.html).

   * `onebusaway-gtfs-transformer` - Tools for transforming GTFS data

-  * `onebusaway-gtfs-transformer-cli` - Command-line utility for transforming GTFS - see {{{./onebusaway-gtfs-transformer-cli.html}the full documentation}}.
+  * `onebusaway-gtfs-transformer-cli` - Command-line utility for transforming GTFS - see [the full documentation](./onebusaway-gtfs-transformer-cli.html).

   * `onebusaway-gtfs-merge` - Tools for merging GTFS data

-  * `onebusaway-gtfs-merge-cli` - Command-line utility for merging GTFS feeds - see {{{./onebusaway-gtfs-merge-cli.html}the full documentation}}.
+  * `onebusaway-gtfs-merge-cli` - Command-line utility for merging GTFS feeds - see [the full documentation](./onebusaway-gtfs-merge-cli.html).

 Documentation

-  You can access the {{{./apidocs/index.html}latest Javadoc for the library}}.
+  You can access the [latest Javadoc for the library](./apidocs/index.html).
 Also, see example source code below.

 Using in Maven